remnrem/luna-doc/docs/tut/tut3.md

  mapping 2 distinct epoch-annotations (1364 in total) from cmd/ps-nsrr01.eannot
 ```

-We then apply a mask based on this annotation: 980 epochs have the
+We then apply a mask based on this annotation: 720 epochs have the
-flag set to be excluded (i.e. from the file); of those, only 329 must
+flag set to be excluded (i.e. from the file); of those, only 209 must
 be within the 11pm to 3am window, as only that many epochs have their
 status changed (i.e. because we've set these `MASK` commands up to
-only ever _mask_, not to _unmask_, epochs), leaving us with 152
+only ever _mask_, not to _unmask_, epochs), leaving us with 272
 epochs:

 ```
  CMD #5: MASK
- set masking mode to 'mask' (default) based on exc 980 epochs match; 329 newly masked, 0 unmasked, 1035 unchanged total of 152 of 1364 retained
+  set masking mode to 'mask' (default) based on exc 720 epochs match; 209 newly masked, 0 unmasked, 1155 unchanged total of 272 of 1364 retained
 ```

-Next, we further mask based on not being in NREM2 sleep, which drops us to 142 epochs:
+Next, we further mask based on not being in N2 sleep, which drops us to 235 epochs:

 ```
  CMD #6: MASK
- set masking mode to 'mask' (default) based on NREM2 523 epochs match; 10 newly masked, 0 unmasked, 1354 unchanged total of 142 of 1364 retained
+ set masking mode to 'mask' (default) based on N2 523 epochs match; 37 newly masked, 0 unmasked, 1327 unchanged total of 235 of 1364 retained
 ```

 Finally, we screen for matching any apnea or hypopnea event, which
-takes us down to 55 epochs:
+takes us down to 86 epochs:

 ```
  CMD #7: MASK
- set masking mode to 'mask' (default) based on apnea_obstructive 60 epochs match; 3 newly masked, 0 unmasked, 1361 unchanged total of 139 of 1364 retained based on hypopnea 509 epochs match; 84 newly masked, 0 unmasked, 1280 unchanged total of 55 of 1364 retained
+ set masking mode to 'mask' (default) based on apnea/obstructive 60 epochs match; 7 newly masked, 0 unmasked, 1357 unchanged total of 228 of 1364 retained based on hypopnea 509 epochs match; 142 newly masked, 0 unmasked, 1222 unchanged total of 86 of 1364 retained
 ```

 ## Manipulating EDFs